Adjective. Pronounced /ˈhɛktɪk/

 Start off by doing a market tour to get up close and personal (though hopefully not as up close as we did) with the poor side of the city, before retreating back to the more comfortably wealthy side of this beachside metropolis to get a whirlwind tour of the deep inequality in South Africa.

-Day 6: Escape (un-)civilization on the way to the Wild Coast
+Day 6: To the Wild Coast

 584km and 8.6hr Drive